Horseback riding in the Methow Valley, WA.

 Secondhand Smoke and Lung Health

+In the short term, research shows that smoking marijuana can impact your vital lung capacity.
+And causes throat and lung irritation and coughing.
 More research needs to be done to understand the long-term effects of smoking and vaping marijuana, but all signs point to “not good.”

 sick icon